Crowding Out Effect - Explained

 Resource crowding out effect We also have resource crowding out where the private sector lends the government money, leaving them with less to invest in the private sector projects.
 Note that there is more efficiency in private sector investment compared to the public.
 So, when the government borrows from the private sector, it worsens the economy.

-Reference for Crowding Out Effect
+Academic Research on the Crowding Out Effect